egalimberti/balance_visualization/README.md

 ## Folders and files
 * datasets: includes the original Congress dataset
 * src/main/java: Java back-end
-* src/main/webapp/scripts/graph-drawing.js: JavaScript code for showing the visualization
+* src/main/webapp/scripts/graph-drawing.js: JavaScript code for drawing the visualization

 ## Execution
 In the following we provide basic instructions to execute our code: